Graduate Vocal Coaching and Accompanying Audition Requirements

 1. A solo movement of the applicant’s choice (memorization not required).

 2. One movement from any string sonata or chamber work by Beethoven or Brahms.
 (A collaborative partner will be provided or applicant will play the piano part alone during the audition.)

 #4, 5, 6, to be sung and played simultaneously by the applicant:

 5.Third Act quartet “Dunque proprio finita!...” from La Bohème by Giacomo Puccini (sing one of the roles)

-6. "Big News!" from Parade by Jason Robert Brown (sing and play)
+6. "Big News!" from Parade by Jason Robert Brown

 In addition, each applicant should submit at their interview a repertory list of vocal and instrumental (winds and strings) accompanying s/he/they have done.
 Include ensemble, chamber music, choral accompanying, and any experience with opera or music theatre.
 The vocal repertory need not be detailed and specific by titles, but should be represented in terms of composers covered.
 This will aid in determining divisional and studio assignments should an assistantship be awarded.